Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 Auto increment primary key

-To define a primary key that auto increments in PostgreSQL you create the table row using the SERIAL type with the PRIMARY KEY constraint, like this:
+To define a primary key that auto increments in PostgreSQL you define the column using the SERIAL type with the PRIMARY KEY constraint, like this:

 CREATE TABLE cars (